dpopkov/springsfg/recipe/notes.md

 18. Use Maven Failsafe Plugin to run Integration tests.
 19. Use WebJars with Spring Boot.
 20. Display a Recipe by ID (add view page, TDD service and controller).
+21. Create Command Objects and Type Conversions in Spring.